farcaster-project/RFCs/transactions.md

 It is worth noting that we cannot control the coeficients `c` between `refund` and `punish` as `punish` is control unilaterraly by Alice.

-#### RBF (Replace By Fee)
+#### Replace By Fee (RBF)

-RBF (Replace By Fee) should be integrated into the protocol such that multiple version of some transaction can exist and transactions can be cooperatively bumped to get into the blockchain within the temporal safety window.
+Replace By Fee (RBF) should be integrated into the protocol such that multiple version of some transaction can exist and transactions can be cooperatively bumped to get into the blockchain within the temporal safety window.

 ### Bitcoin transactions temporal safety